 Chemotherapy medicines are often given by IV infusion, which means the medicine is delivered directly into your bloodstream through an IV or a port.
 Other chemotherapy medicines are taken by mouth in the form of a pill.
 Two or more chemotherapy medicines are often given in combination.
 The medicines travel through the bloodstream to all parts of the body.
 As chemotherapy damages the cancer cells, it also can damage some of the body’s healthy cells, which is why you may experience side effects.

-If an invasive lobular carcinoma is larger than 1 centimeter in diameter and/or has spread to the lymph nodes, chemotherapy is usually recommended or, at the very least, seriously considered.
+If the ILC is larger than 1 centimeter in diameter and/or has spread to the lymph nodes, chemotherapy is usually recommended or, at the very least, seriously considered.
 When chemotherapy is given after surgery, it is called adjuvant therapy.
 In cases where the tumor is large or has spread to many lymph nodes or other parts of the body, chemotherapy may be given before surgery to shrink the cancer.
 This approach is called neoadjuvant therapy.
 In either case, chemotherapy will be given in cycles, usually with a day (or days) of treatment followed by a period of “off” days.
 The exact schedule can vary depending on the medication or medications used.
 An entire course of chemotherapy usually takes about 3 to 6 months.

 - Adriamycin (chemical name: doxorubicin)

 - Cytoxan (chemical name: cyclophosphamide)

 - Xeloda (chemical name: capecitabine)